The Capitals completely collapse in a 7-3 loss to the Bruins, their fourth in a row

+“The start was good,” Capitals Coach Peter Laviolette said.
+“I thought we came out and did the right things. ...
+The odd-man rushes and the turnovers in the second period didn’t help us play a tight game.
+Can’t do that against that team.”

-Zach Fucale, who had a storybook beginning to his NHL career, was lit up in his third career start, allowing four goals on 16 shots.
-Coach Peter Laviolette said Fucale had earned the start after a strong 21-save performance Saturday in Washington’s 3-2 shootout loss at Minnesota.
+Goalie Zach Fucale, who had a storybook beginning to his NHL career, was lit up in his third career start, allowing four goals on 16 shots.
+Laviolette said Fucale had earned the start after a strong 21-save performance Saturday in Washington’s 3-2 shootout loss at Minnesota.
+Washington led that game 2-0 before a bizarre own goal gave Minnesota life.

-Vitek Vanecek replaced Fucale at 7:53 of the second period and allowed three goals on 15 shots.
-Washington has given up 18 goals in its past four games — not counting the shootout decider at Minnesota — and has struggled to hold on to leads all season.
-Monday’s loss was just the latest and most frustrating example.
+Vitek Vanecek replaced Fucale at 7:53 of the second period Monday and allowed three goals on 15 shots.
+Washington has given up 18 goals in its past four games, not counting the shootout decider at Minnesota, and has struggled to hold on to leads all season.
+Monday’s loss was just the latest and perhaps most frustrating example.

+“We’re at the point of the season where that has to get fixed, right?” center Nic Dowd said.
+“We’re a veteran team.
+It’s not like we’re a group of guys that do not know how to hold on to the lead.”

-Sheary scored the first two goals off turnovers in the slot to give Washington a 2-0 advantage.
+Sheary scored the first two goals off turnovers in the slot.
 But a flurry of Washington penalties to close the first period opened the door for Boston.

 David Pastrnak scored Boston’s first goal on a two-man advantage with 1:26 left.
-Marchand, who was still bleeding after a high-sticking double minor penalty assessed to Nic Dowd a few minutes earlier, tied it at 2 with 45.4 seconds to go.
+Marchand, who was still bleeding after a high-sticking double minor penalty assessed to Dowd a few minutes earlier, tied it at 2 with 45.4 seconds to go.

 Then came the deluge.
-Matt Grzelcyk, who added four assists, sniped the puck past Fucale at 2:51 of the second to give the Bruins the lead.
+Matt Grzelcyk, who finished with four assists, sniped the puck past Fucale at 2:51 of the second to give the Bruins the lead.
 Craig Smith scored from the right side at 7:53 to end Fucale’s night.
 Pastrnak got his second at 8:54 on an odd-man rush — and the first shot Vanecek faced.
 Erik Haula tacked on the sixth goal for Boston with 6:51 left.

+Washington has a four-day break before visiting the New York Islanders on Saturday afternoon.

+“We have to get back to our game, our game plan.
+We have a lot of good players that have been in and out of the lineup — maybe get them back in and get some reps,” Dowd said.
+“We’re not going to hit the panic button.
+We’re just going to keep grinding away.”

 Here’s what else to know about the Capitals’ loss: